-Christie was the UK representative at the CEWE Photo Award in 2019, and we’re so pleased to be working with her again.
+Christie was the UK representative at the CEWE Photo Award, and we’re so pleased to be working with her again.
 To celebrate, we wanted more insight into her amazing career and to discuss her involvement with The Photography Show.

 To recap, Christie Goodwin is a British photographer with a career that spans over thirty-five years, having picked up the camera at the age of twelve.
 She obtained a Bachelor’s degree in Art Photography, and initially shot fashion assignments but soon became restless and left the fashion world behind her.
 For a good decade, she shot mainly fine art projects and held regular exhibitions to showcase her work.